Generalized binary utility functions and fair allocations

-\end{itemize} \end{defi} Fortunately, Caragiannis and colleagues \cite{caragiannis2019} showed that under an additive scenario it is possible to find EF1 and PO resource allocations.
+Although in general it is not always possible to find EF allocations, fortunately, Caragiannis and colleagues \cite{caragiannis2019} showed that under an additive scenario for goods it is possible to find EF1 and PO resource allocations.
 Actually, they prove the following theorem:

-\begin{theorem} [Caragianis et al. \cite{caragiannis2019}] Under additive scenario, every allocation\footnote{Actually, the Theorem as stated is true when the maximum Nash social welfare is strictly positive.
-When it is zero it is necessary to impose that the set of agents having a good is a maximal set (see \cite{caragiannis2019}).} that maximizes Nash social welfare is EF1 and PO. \end{theorem} Another well-known result is that any allocation that maximizes utilitarian social welfare is PO:
+\begin{theorem} [Caragianis et al. \cite{caragiannis2019}] Under an additive scenario for goods, every allocation\footnote{Actually, the Theorem as stated is true when the maximum Nash social welfare is strictly positive.
+When it is zero, it is necessary to impose that the set of agents having a good is a maximal set (see \cite{caragiannis2019}).} that maximizes Nash social welfare is EF1 and PO. \end{theorem}